Gina-Frankel/portfolio/README.md

 ```
 As a  potential employer,
 So that I know more about this person as a whole,
-I would to be able to see  details relating to thier interests
+I would like to be able to see  details relating to thier interests
 ```
 AC